- Undergraduate or Graduate Admission

 If you would like to apply to do a full degree at Carleton University, please visit the admissions website:

 To attend Carleton University as an exchange student, your university must have an exchange agreement with Carleton and you must be nominated for exchange by the international office at your home institution.
-Exchange students study at Carleton for a single semester or for a full academic year while paying tuition to their home institution (see what scholarships may be available to incoming exchange students).
+Exchange students study at Carleton for a single semester or for a full academic year while paying tuition to their home institution (see what scholarships may be available to incoming exchange students on the ISSO’s scholarship page).

 - Review the Student Exchange Program brochure